vatuirebeca/Video-player/README.md

 # Video-player

-A simple HTML, CSS and JS video player proje
+A simple HTML, CSS and JS video player project.